Why your kid won't put down the smartphone - it's not your fault

 A quick primer

-Simply put, persuasive design combines behavioural psychology with technology to alter human behavior.
+Simply put, persuasive design combines behavioural psychology with technology to alter human behaviour.
 It is the answer to the perennial question, "Why are kids so glued to devices?"

 The most basic summary is that there are three key mechanisms that together can change a person's behaviour: create high motivation, demand little effort and frequently cue users to engage.